jeanpaulsio/notes/ruby/poodr-revisited/chapter_2/readme.md

 # Chapter 2 - Designing Classes with a Single Responsibility

-> A class should do the smallest possible useful t hing; that is, it should have a single responsibility
+> A class should do the smallest possible useful thing; that is, it should have a single responsibility

 A naive attempt at calculating a gear's ratio